nginxinc/nginx-basics-workshops/lab5/readme.md

     }' | jq
     ```

-1. If you check your NGINX Plus Dashboard, you will notice the `web3` server is now again taking equal amount of active traffic.
+1. If you check your NGINX Plus Dashboard, you will notice the `web3` server has turned back `green` and is also marked as `up`.
+You will also notice that it is now again taking equal amount of active traffic.
    ![disabled web3](media/dashboard_enabled_web3.png)

 ## NGINX Live Activity Monitoring JSON feed

 In this section, you will make use of NGINX Plus API to get current statistics returned in a JSON-formatted document.
 You can request complete statistics at `/api/[api-version]/`, where `[api-version]` is the version number of the NGINX Plus API.
-This API is extremely useful if you would like to pull NGINX statistics into a central monitoring tool of your choice
+This API is extremely useful, as it contains all NGINX Plus metrics(over 240 metrics), which you can pull into a central monitoring tool of your choice.
+You will do this in future lab exercise.

 1. Open `Postman` tool and look into the `NGINX_Basics` collection.